 The differences between how to become a CEO and how to be an exceptional CEO are significant– an average CEO can be extraordinary in some areas and certain process, not almost all areas and all processes, especially learning and the health of their Ego.
 Today, we can identify the “missing software” and strengthen leadership rapidly.

 In general, symptoms are not equal to their root causes because all 6Qs can interact with one another.
 For example, IQ and EQ can lose their power due to poor AQ and HQ, which is why IQ, EQ, LQ and behavior tools cannot solve all issues.
 Being cool in the storm makes a leader unforgettable.
 Being able to manage team’s mental health often can win CEO more hearts, minds, and social credits.

 In addition, each element above can involve a lot of underlying work.
 For example, “Focus on the Big Picture” involves not only decision-making quality, but also industrial insights, rules of games (business, society, and government), leaders’ health of Ego, innovation, resilience, and others.
 Whether a leader can focus on the big picture is behavior.
 Decision-making, knowledge, the health of Ego, innovation, resilience, and others are the underlying structure that will shape the behavior.
-However, most people only focus on the technical part (IQ) but miss the rest, and many institutions either categorize leaders based on their today’s behaviors or waste time on secondary behaviors.
+However, most people only focus on the technical part (IQ) but miss the rest, and many institutions either categorize leaders based on their today’s behaviors or secondary behaviors.

 For further analysis and more case studies, please read Can Behavior and EQ alone Build a Level 5 Leader and What Stop Leaders from Good to Great.